 Why Should You Learn Node.js?

-We use Node.js on the server-side to test our applications outside of a browser environment.
-Learning Node.js works great in the creation of real-time streaming apps and those network applications that require significant use of a database.
+You should learn Node.js because it is a popular runtime environment often included in the tech stack for the backend service of websites.
+It is used on the server-side to test applications outside of a browser environment.
+Learning Node.js is important for the creation of real-time streaming apps and network applications that require the significant use of a database.

 How Long Does It Take to Learn Node.js?

-Ultimately, though, the learning will never truly end.
+Ultimately, though, learning Node.js will never truly end.
 You will eventually become an expert as long as you keep learning.
-The language and the runtime environment is ever-evolving and learning about those changes will take continued reading and education.
+The language and the runtime environment are ever-evolving and learning about those changes will take continued reading and education.

 - Learn how to create a small program to test Node.js Environment